skj4ua/Covid19/README.md

 # To use this application You need to install :-
+1. Nodejs
-1. Redis
+2. Redis
-2. React
+3. React
-3. Express
+4. Express
-4. Material-UI
+5. Material-UI

 To run the application:
 1. Run redis server and redis-cli